EducatedTanuki/TEA-Manager/README.md

 ### Create Toggle

-Create ON-OFF animations for a GameObject
+Create ON-OFF animations for a GameObject.
 The toggle(s) are added to `Assets/<Scene Folder>/<Avatar Name>/Toggles`.
 You can change the final folder name through the `TEA Settings`.